Coastal Decorating Ideas for Your Beach Home

 Image courtesy of Pure Salt Interiors

-1. Choose a Coastal Color Scheme
+1. Building a Coastal Color Palette

-Two twin beds in a gray-washed wood finish anchor the room, with paneled upholstered headboards that echo the soft neutrals used throughout the bedding.
+This coastal bedroom shows the approach at its most refined.
+Crisp white walls and a high ceiling reflect natural light from expansive ocean-facing windows, while light oak flooring introduces warmth at ground level.
+Paneled wall sections finished in subtle blue-gray seagrass wallpaper add gentle texture and reinforce the coastal influence without overpowering the space.
+Two twin beds in a gray-washed wood finish anchor the room, with paneled upholstered headboards echoing the soft neutrals throughout the bedding.
 Layers of pale blues, soft grays, and sandy browns create visual continuity, while textured white stools and a multi-toned area rug tie the palette together.
-Sheer floor-to-ceiling curtains soften the black window frames, and brass accents introduce a refined, contemporary touch.
+Sheer floor-to-ceiling curtains soften the black window frames, and brass accents introduce a refined contemporary touch.

 Coastal bedroom design with ocean views and a blue, gray, brown and white color palette.